gskang-22/tp/docs/team/gskang.md

 - Created tests to ensure the proper functioning of command Classes
 - Improved on the usage example messages given during incorrect user input

 #### Contributions to the UG

 #### Contributions to the DG
 - Created a sequence diagram for the use of AddRecipeCommand
 - Added description for the section on `Command` class and its subclasses
+- Added more user stories
+- Created the table of contents

 #### Contributions to Team-Based Tasks
 - Helped routinely add new issues to work on and close issues that have been resolved